Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 #### Firmware

-Firrmware repository contains all firmware for the full and smaller models and components.
+Firmware repository contains all firmware for the full and smaller models and components.

 #### Keyboard

-The Keyboard repository contaons all plans for fabricating the keyboard, measurements and 3D models of the jacks.
+The Keyboard repository contains all plans for fabricating the keyboard, measurements and 3D models of the jacks.

 #### PCB